openshift/enhancements/enhancements/installer/image-based-installer.md

 - the cluster configuration for the edge location can be delivered by copying the config ISO content onto the node and placing it under `/opt/openshift/cluster-configuration/`.
-- the cluster configuration can also be delivered using an attached ISO, a systemd service running on the host pre-installed Image-based Installer will mount that ISO (identified by a known label) and copy the cluster configuration to `/opt/openshift/cluster-configuration/`.
+- the cluster configuration can also be delivered using an attached ISO, a systemd service running on the host pre-installed and IBI will mount that ISO (identified by a known label) and copy the cluster configuration to `/opt/openshift/cluster-configuration/`.
 - the cluster configuration data on the disk will be used to configure the